TERREMEMBER/znbase/docs/content/latest/api/ycql/expr_fcall.md

 <li>The argument data types must be convertible to the expected type for that argument that was specified by the function definition.</li>
 <li>Function execution will return a value of the specified type by the function definition.</li>
-<li>YugabyteDB allows function calls to be used any where that expression is allowed.</li>
+<li>ZNbaseDB allows function calls to be used any where that expression is allowed.</li>

 ## Cast function